Daisy goes rant crazy

 It was easier not to see stigma when I was ill.
 I do still have my moments when I get angry at the people who used me when I was unwell -but those days are gone.

-I fought hard to get to the peace I find in me.
+I fought hard to get to the peace I found in me.
 I don’t hide my story.

 I also know this person cries every night to have the life they had before, it had been so cruelly extinguished.